top of page

 AutoFocus

 Things are improved over the four year older A9 here, but not in a massive way.
-The autofocus is pretty amazing and bird eye-AF is great, but if like me you have areas where birds and other animals coexist, switching animal types is infuriating AF!
+The autofocus is still pretty amazing and bird eye-AF is nice addition, but if - like me - you have areas where birds and other animals coexist, then switching animal types is infuriating AF!
 My biggest disappointment with eye-AF is that none of the animal modes work in video at all.
-When you consider that animal eye-AF and auto subject switching works on the older and significantly less expensive Canon R5 it makes the A1 feel quite poor for wildlife considering its price.
-Given Sony's extremely bad record of bringing substantial improvements via firmware too, I very nearly switched all of my glass over to Canon for this reason.
-Ultimately the A1's stacked sensor kept me around, but it's unfortunate that I often regret that decision when shooting wildlife!
+When you consider that animal eye-AF and auto subject switching work on the older Canon R5 or significantly less expensive Z8 it makes the A1 feel quite poor for wildlife considering its price.
+Given Sony's extremely bad record of bringing substantial improvements via firmware too, I often consider switching systems for this reason.
+What's worse is that Sony added this feature to the older and much slower A7C camera via a firmware 2 years ago and as of March 2024 the A1's v2.0 FW is still missing this massively important feature.

 Sigma DN 85mm Art | f/1.4 | 1/4000th | ISO 100